 You'll need to decide which of these is more important.
 If you have an obvious major advantage over your competitors, then it's a no-brainer to highlight this in your Tagline.

+If The Differences Between Your Brand And Your Competitor's Are More Subtle; Then A Value-Based Slogan Might Be A Better Approach.

 Once you've made the decision, you'll be able to Use That Slogan In All Your Marketing And Advertising Campaigns; both with your Logo on Business Cards, Brochures, Banner Ads and More.

+Insider Tips for Using Slogan & Tagline Services:

 The Only Good Slogan Is A Slogan People Remember, So Make It Catchy; So That It Sticks In People's Minds.